Aesperus/Aesperus/README.md

 problem-solving skills and to use that knowledge to keep my mind sharp.

 ---
-🔭 I’m currently working through a full-stack engineer course at Codecademy and the GitHub Skills excercises.
+🔭 I’m currently working on refreshing my coding skills and expanding them into Full-Stack Development (The Odin Project).
+I am looking to expand even further into Cybersecurity in the future.

 ---
 🛠 My current toolset: